Pictured: Right Brain Networks

 71 degrees is the optimal working temperature, but many offices suffer from uneven heating and cooling environments.
 Keep thermometers around the office and work with your heating and cooling experts to get a consistent temperature so your whole office can reap the rewards.

 4. Implement walking desk stations

 Humans weren’t meant to sit for 8 to 10 hours a day.
 Avoid the uncomfortable squirming by bringing in walking desks.
 They’re not just trendy.
 They are good for your employee productivity and promote health and creativity.

 Having the ability to screen-share, display presentations, and video chat is essential in a modern office today.
 Create set-ups that are easy to use and reliable in order to keep your employees connected.

 6. Ensure noise levels are within 48 and 52 dBA

-Overall, there are a lot of ways to invest in creating a great workspace environment for your employees to thrive.
+Overall, there are a lot of ways to invest in creating a great workspace environment for your employee productivity to thrive.

-Even the smallest changes can have a big impact, because companies that choose to invest in creating the best spaces possible for their employees reap the rewards in the long-run.
+Even the smallest changes can have a big impact, because companies that choose to invest in creating the best spaces possible for their employee productivity to reap the rewards in the long-run.

 If these small improvements aren’t going to answer your greatest workspace concerns, then it may be time to explore some fresh-start options.
 But there’s no need to go in alone.
 When the time comes to start looking into office upgrades, consider working with a local partner who has a strong network of options and locations for you to choose from.